Gedikpasa HammamCrafted by Headout, a global experiences brand offering curated tours, tickets & experiences. Discover with ease, book with peace.

 • Inside the reception area of Gedikpasa Hamam, you’re directed to your gender-specific entrance, which leads to the locker room.
 Change out of your clothes, wrap yourself in the traditional Turkish pestemal towel provided, and lock your belongings in the security locker of the private changing room assigned to you.

-• Your hammam experience begins in the sauna, where the hot water and steam open up the pores of your skin, preparing it skin for the cleansing that follows.
-The warmth soothes both your mind and body, and helps let go of stress.
+• Your hammam experience begins in the sauna, where the hot water and steam open up the pores of your skin, preparing it for the cleansing that follows.
+The warmth soothes both your mind and body, and helps you let go of stress.

-• The next step is exfoliation done using a traditional kese exfoliating mitt.
+• The next step is exfoliation using a traditional kese exfoliating mitt.
 The bath attendant’s skilled hands scrub away layers of dead skin and dirt, leaving your skin clean and glowing.

 • After an invigorating scrubbing, you’re made to lie down on a heated marble platform, where you’re given a luxurious full-body bubble wash and massage.
 This process leaves you in a state of blissful relaxation.